physx-is-fun/Python-tutorial/operators.md

     and (If both the operands are true then condition becomes true.) or (If any of the two operands are non-zero then condition becomes true.) not (Used to reverse the logical state of its operand.)

+## Python Membership Operators

+Python’s membership operators test for membership in a sequence, such as strings, lists, or tuples.

+    in (Evaluates to true if it finds a variable in the specified sequence and false otherwise.) not in (Evaluates to true if it does not finds a variable in the specified sequence and false otherwise.)

 ## Bibliography